The Final Project: Professional Reports and Theses

 In order to graduate on time, you need to start working on your PR or Thesis research already in your first year.
 We help you do this by offering three PR/Thesis workshops in your first academic year and one workshop in the fall semester of your second year.

 The workshops in your first year help you first identify a PR or thesis topic, next to write an abstract, and finally to develop your preliminary proposal.
 In spring semester you will also participate in a matching process so you can start working with your first and second readers before the end of your first academic year.
 This process positions you to start conducting your research in the summer.
+NOTE: After the matching process is completed, your readers will guide the development of your PR or Thesis.
+The Graduate Adviser is still available for general advising and coursework related questions, but your readers will assist you with the content and structure of your PR or Thesis.

 In fall semester of your second year, we offer a fourth workshop in collaboration with the Graduate Writing Center designed to help you finish your proposal, outline your PR, and start writing.
 The Graduate Writing Center can provide you with further assistance with your writing, including resources on time management and strategies for tackling large writing projects.
 This series of workshops makes it easier to finish your PR or thesis in time for graduation in May.